About Light on Fire

 In Unstill Life, the art and

-people ricochet off each other, wreaking havoc but also encouraging everyone to live more intense, artistic li
+people ricochet off each other, wreaking havoc but also encouraging everyone to live more intense, artistic lives.”

 —Charlotte Rogan, author of The Lifeboat